Jake and Dinos Chapman: Art collaboration

 They began their own collaboration in 1991.
 The brothers have often made pieces with plastic models or fibreglass mannequins of people.
 An early piece consisted of eighty-three scenes of torture and disfigurement derivative of those recorded by Francisco Goya in his series of etchings, The Disasters of War (a work they later returned to) rendered into small three-dimensional plastic models.
 One of these was later turned into a life-size work, Great Deeds Against the Dead, shown along with Zygotic Acceleration, Biogenetic, De-Sublimated Libidinal Model (Enlarged x 1000) at the Sensation exhibition in 1997.

 Their 1995 mannequin Two-faced Cunt was of a naked young girl with two heads joined by a vagina, which sold for £91,250 in 2011.
 The Chapman brothers continued with Fuck Face, a series of mannequins of children, sometimes fused together, with genitalia in place of facial features.
 For example, one has a male toddler wearing a bright red smock with an erect penis in place of his nose and an open anus in place of his mouth.
 It sold for £115,250 in 2010.

 Their sculpture Hell (2000) consisted of a large number of miniature figures of Nazis arranged in nine glass cases laid out in the shape of a swastika.
 In 2003, with a series of works named Insult to Injury, they altered a set of Goya's etchings by adding funny faces.
 As a protest against this piece, performer Aaron Barschak threw a pot of red paint over Jake Chapman during a talk he was giving in May 2003.
 (Barshack was imprisoned for one month for the incident.)
 The Chapmans' oeuvre has also referenced work by William Blake, Auguste Rodin and Nicolas Poussin.
-Jake Chapman has published a number of catalogue essays and pieces of art criticism in his own right, as well as a book, Meatphysics (Creation Books, 2003).
+Jake Chapman has published a number of catalogue essays and pieces of art criticism as well as a book, Meatphysics (Creation Books, 2003).
 The brothers have also designed a label for Becks beer as part of a series of limited edition labels produced by contemporary artists.
-Using a title from the Tim Burton film, in 2004 they curated A Nightmare Before Christmas as part of the occasional All Tomorrow's Parties music festival at Camber Sands.
+Using a title from the Henry Selick film, in 2004 they curated A Nightmare Before Christmas as part of the occasional All Tomorrow's Parties music festival at Camber Sands.
 In October 2013 the Chapman brothers took part in Art Wars at the Saatchi Gallery curated by Ben Moore.
 The artists were issued with a stormtrooper helmet, which they transformed into a work of art.
 Proceeds went to the Missing Tom Fund set up by Moore to find his brother Tom who has been missing for over ten years.
 The work was also shown on the Regents Park platform as part of Art Below Regents Park.